Here are some tips to make your weekly meal prep roasted vegetables a breeze. They're easy to make nutritious and delicious!

 2. Line a large roasting sheet with parchment paper or foil.

 3. Add zucchini, summer squash, and peppers or any other nonstarchy vegetable with 2 tablespoon avocado or extra virgin olive oil, ½ salt, and ¼ teaspoon pepper.

 4. Toss to combine.
 (Feel free to use more salt and pepper if you’d like).

 5. Roast for 15-20 minutes, until vegetables are soft.
 Toss once halfway.

 How to make them:

-1. On a separate sheet, line with parchment paper or foil and add broccoli, 1-2 tbsp avocado or extra virgin olive oil, 1/2 tsp salt, 1/4 pepper.
+1. On a separate sheet, line with parchment paper or foil and add broccoli, 1-2 tablespoon avocado or extra virgin olive oil, ½ teaspoon salt, ¼ pepper.

 2. Massage the oil into broccoli, cauliflower, and sprouts (or any combination you like) and roast for 10-15 minutes or longer if you wish the vegetables to be softer.

 3. Toss once halfway.